Lesbian literature: 1900–1950: Beginnings

 Natalie Barney hosted an early 20th century Parisian salon frequented by lesbian writers.

 Radclyffe Hall's 1928 novel The Well of Loneliness faced censorship in the U.S. and Britain.

 The first novel in the English language recognised as having a lesbian theme is The Well of Loneliness (1928) by Radclyffe Hall, which a British court found obscene because it defended "unnatural practices between women".
 The book was banned in Britain for decades; this is in the context of the similar censorship of Lady Chatterley's Lover, which also had a theme of transgressive female sexuality, albeit heterosexual.
 In the United States, The Well of Loneliness survived legal challenges in New York and the U.S. Customs Court.

 Elsa Gidlow, who was born in England and grew up in Quebec, Canada, co-edited, published, and contributed literary work to the first known North American lesbian/gay-themed periodical, Les Mouches fantastiques, published in Montreal from 1918 to 1920.
 She later moved to the United States, where she continued her literary output by publishing, in 1923, the first volume of openly lesbian love poetry to be produced in that country, titled On a Grey Thread.

 In the early 20th century, an increasingly visible lesbian community in Paris centered on literary salons hosted by French lesbians as well as expatriates like Nathalie Barney and Gertrude Stein, who produced lesbian-themed works in French and English, including Nightwood by Djuna Barnes, Idyll Saphique by Liane de Pougy, poetry by Renee Vivien, Barney's own epigrams, poetry, and several works by Stein.
 Radclyffe Hall also spent time in Paris at Barney's salon and modeled one of her characters in The Well of Loneliness after her.

 In Spain, there was also a timid awakening of lesbian literature in the early 20th century.
 The first work to deal with the subject was Zezé (1909) by Ángeles Vicente.
-The first theatrical work dealing with the subject, Un sueño de la razón by Cipriano Rivas Cherif, premiered in 1929.
 The only one who dared to publish homoerotic verses was Lucía Sánchez Saornil, although under the male pen name Luciano de San Saor.
 Other authors, such as Carmen de Burgos, made references to lesbianism in a more veiled manner.